-Clark Baker founded a company, the “Office of Medical and Scientific Justice” to pursue the issue of “HIV Innocence” – the theory that HIV has nothing to do with AIDS, so that men who have unprotected sex while lying about their HIV status are innocent of any wrongdoing.
-He has brought defamation claims against Todd DeShong, a lab scientist who publishes a blog called ”HIV Innocence Group Truth” that picks apart some of Baker’s claims of success.
-He joined those defamation claims with trademark theories, contending that DeShong’s non-commercial blog causes actionable confusion among Internet users who may read DeShong’s criticisms and believe them.
-Public Citizen is taking the lead in defending DeShong against the trademark claims, arguing that the First Amendment and trademark laws alike forbid this sort of trademark claim; we are also assisting in the defense of the defamation claims.
+Clark Baker founded a company, the “Office of Medical and Scientific Justice,” to pursue the issue of “HIV Innocence” – the theory that HIV has nothing to do with AIDS, so that men who have unprotected sex while lying about their HIV status are innocent of any wrongdoing.
+Baker brought defamation claims against Todd DeShong, a lab scientist who publishes a blog called ”HIV Innocence Group Truth” that picks apart some of Baker’s claims of success.
+Baker joined those defamation claims with trademark theories, contending that DeShong’s non-commercial blog caused actionable confusion among Internet users who may read DeShong’s criticisms and believe them.
+Public Citizen served as co-counsel for DeShong.